th1j5/ouroboros.rocks/content/en/docs/Overview/_index.md

 over Ethernet or UDP, or create tunnels over Ouroboros using tap or tun devices.

-Why?
-Because we think there are fundamental problems with the current model (referred to as the 4-Layer, 5-Layer or 7-Layer model -- depending on who you ask).
-This problem is self-evident: a crippling lack of abstraction and a complete disregard for elegance that results in a technology that _works_ but can at best be described as an overly complicated mess.

 From an application perspective, Ouroboros network operates as a "black box" with a
 [very simple interface](https://ouroboros.rocks/man/man3/flow_alloc.3.html).